mimoduo/mimogear/docs/postcss/utilities.md

 ##Clearfix

 The clearfix mixin prevents the collapse of any containers that have floated elements within them.
-By default, the mimo grid uses the clearfix mixin as a fallback for floated columns.
-Make sure the mixin is declared within the after psuedo selector.
+The mimo grid uses the clearfix mixin as a fallback for floated columns.
+When using the clearfix mixin, make sure the mixin is declared within the after psuedo selector.

 **Postcss**